 One of the areas of Martial Arts that is not openly taught are the healing aspects.
 Ancient monks, as well as the warriors, not only were taught the fighting side of their art, but also the health maintenance and self healing part as well.
-At Sacramento Wing Chun and Bak Mei Association, Sifu Chong understands and incorporates the practice of Chi Quong, Acupressure and Thai Massage into his teachings of Fushan Kung Fu.
+At Sacramento Wing Chun and Bak Mei Association, Sifu Chong understands and incorporates the practice of Chi Kung, Acupressure and Thai Massage into his teachings of Fushan Wing Chun Kung Fu.

 - Strengthening and toning certain muscle groups

 - Keeping muscle and tendon fibers lucid